pedrommcarrasco/Hover/README.md

 )
 ```

+For more details about all the parameters that you can configure, take a look into [`HoverConfiguration.swift`](https://github.com/pedrommcarrasco/Hover/blob/master/Hover/Model/HoverConfiguration.swift).

 # 📲 Sample Project
-There's a sample project in this repository with some samples of Hover called [Example](https://github.com/pedrommcarrasco/Hover/tree/1.0.0/Example).
+There's a sample project in this repository with some samples of Hover called [Example](https://github.com/pedrommcarrasco/Hover/tree/master/Example).

 # 🙌 Contributing
 Feel free to contribute to this project by [reporting bugs](https://github.com/pedrommcarrasco/Hover/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) or open [pull requests](https://github.com/pedrommcarrasco/Hover/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc).